Indonesia · tool

 Local etiquette

-- •When eating with your hands, always use your right hand, which is considered clean.
+- •When eating with your hands, always use your right hand.

-- •Tipping is not mandatory but is greatly appreciated for excellent service, typically around 5-10% in restaurants.
+- •Tipping is not mandatory but is appreciated for excellent service; a small amount (5-10%) is common.